Tim Cantor: Projects

-On September 23, 2014, Cantor began working with Imagine Dragons for their second studio album, Smoke + Mirrors.
-After meeting the band and becoming inspired by the music and lyrics of their upcoming single.
-In all, the cover and an additional 13 works of art were created by Tim Cantor; each representing the individual songs on the album.
-All three singles released – "I Bet My Life", "Gold", and "Shots" – feature the paintings as cover art.
+In 2014, Cantor began working with Imagine Dragons for their second studio album, Smoke + Mirrors.
+In all, the cover and an additional 13 paintings are works by Cantor; related to each song of the album.
+All three singles released – "I Bet My Life", "Gold", and "Shots" – feature Cantor's work.
 The paintings are included in the limited edition of the album.
-The music video for "Shots" visually revolves around Cantor's artworks; he himself appears in video.
+The music video for "Shots" is also visually themed around Cantor's artworks.